awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 Amazon RDS consumes your backup files in alphabetical order and also in natural number order\.
 Use the `split` option when you issue the `innobackupex` command to ensure that your backup files are written and named in the proper order\.

 Amazon RDS doesn't support partial backups created using Percona XtraBackup\.
-You can't use the `--include`, `--tables-file`, or `--databases` options to create a partial backup when you backup the source files for your database\.
+You can't use the `--include`, `--tables-file`, or `--databases` options to create a partial backup when you back up the source files for your database\.

 Amazon RDS supports incremental backups created using Percona XtraBackup with or without the `--no-timestamp` option\.
 We recommend that you use the `--no-timestamp` option to reduce the depth of the directory structure for your incremental backup\.

 ## Creating an IAM Role Manually<a name="MySQL.Procedural.Importing.Enabling.IAM"></a>

 If you don't have an IAM role, you can create a new one manually\.
 Alternatively, you can choose to have a new IAM role created for you by the wizard when you restore the database by using the AWS Management Console\.
-If you want to have a new IAM role created for you, follow the procedure in [AWS Management Console](#MySQL.Procedural.Importing.Console)
+If you want to have a new IAM role created for you, follow the procedure in [AWS Management Console](#MySQL.Procedural.Importing.Console)\.

-If you want to manually create a new IAM role to use to import your database from Amazon S3, you create a role to delegate permissions from the Amazon RDS service to your Amazon S3 bucket\.
+To manually create a new IAM role for importing your database from Amazon S3, create a role to delegate permissions from Amazon RDS to your Amazon S3 bucket\.
 When you create an IAM role, you attach trust and permissions policies\.
 To import your backup files from Amazon S3, use trust and permissions policies similar to the examples following\.
 For more information about creating the role, see [Creating a Role to Delegate Permissions to an AWS Service](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)\.

 Alternatively, you can choose to have a new IAM role created for you by the wizard when you restore the database by using the AWS Management Console\.
 If you want to have a new IAM role created for you, follow the procedure in [AWS Management Console](#MySQL.Procedural.Importing.Console)